Luke Fenhaus

-Luke Fenhaus (born April 8, 2004) is an American professional racing driver who competes full-time in the ARCA Menards Series East and part-time in the ARCA Menards Series, driving the No. 28 Chevrolet SS for Pinnacle Racing Group.
-He has also competed in late model racing in the CARS Tour, winning the 2022 Pro Late Model Tour championship, and in the Slinger Nationals, which he won in 2021.
-He also has previously competed in the Superstar Racing Experience.
+Lucas Fenhaus (born April 8, 2004) is an American professional stock car racing driver.
+He last competed part-time in the NASCAR Craftsman Truck Series, driving the No. 66 Ford F-150 for ThorSport Racing.
+He also has previously competed in the ARCA Menards Series, ARCA Menards Series East, and the Superstar Racing Experience and from 2019 to 2021 was a part of the Kulwicki Driver Development program.

 Racing career

+Early career

-Fenhaus was inspired to race after watching his cousin, father and grandfather race snowmobiles on ice oval tracks.
+Fenhaus was inspired to race after watching his cousin, father, and grandfather race snowmobiles on ice oval tracks.
 He would start racing snowmobiles and then began racing on pavement in go-kart and bandolero racing.
-At age 14, he began competing in late model racing events at State Park Speedway in his hometown of Wausau, Wisconsin.
+At the age of fourteen, he began competing in late model racing events at State Park Speedway in his hometown of Wausau, Wisconsin.
 Growing up, he watched races at the track and was inspired by Tim Sauter and his success in races there.
 He was part of the Alan Kulwicki driver development program and would win the Lodi Memorial and the 2018 track championship at State Park Speedway.

 After winning the 2021 Slinger Nationals, Fenhaus earned a spot in the Superstar Racing Experience race at Slinger Speedway.
 He competed in the race against many current and former NASCAR and IndyCar drivers and finished second (behind Marco Andretti) and led the most laps.